Stanford Professor Named Raikes School Director

 Cooper is associate professor teaching in the Computer Science Department at Stanford University, with a courtesy appointment in the university’s School of Education.
 Cooper, along with Wanda Dann and the late Randy Pausch, helped to create Alice, a 3-D programming environment designed to be a student’s first exposure to object-oriented programming.
 Alice enables users to create animation for storytelling, interactive gaming or sharing video online.
 His textbook, “Learning to Program with Alice,” has been used by thousands of college students, and he has personally trained more than 1,000 teachers and professors how to teach programming.

-He will start work at UNL in January, succeeding David Keck, who has served as the school’s director since 2001.
+He will start work at the University of Nebraska-Lincoln in January, succeeding David Keck, who has served as the school’s director since 2001.

 The Raikes School – in partnership with the Department of Computer Science and Engineering and the colleges of arts and sciences, business administration, engineering, architecture and journalism and mass communications – offers courses that teach students the foundations of computer science, management, and software engineering.
 The school’s project-oriented curriculum develops in its students a deep understanding of the complex models that drive each discipline and exposes them to design processes to bring a human-centered approach to analytical problem solving.